affandyfandy/java-fadhly/Week 04/Lecture 07/Assignment 02/Assignment2.md

 | **Circular Dependency Handling** | Poor | Medium | Medium |
 | **Thread Safety** | High | Low | Low |

+### Which one is better?

+In my opinion and from the research before, i think `Setter Injection` is more better than other `Constructor Injection` or `Field Injection`.
+It just like `Constructor Injection` but it more flexible because it can be changed after object creation.
+Also `Setter Injection` is better to handling Circular Dependency because of the flexibility, partial initialized, and easy to manage.

 ## Task 03: [Optional] Research Circular dependency injection